Danny Ragsdale: Coaching career

-Ragsdale served as assistant coach with the Stanford Cardinal in 2004, working with the defensive backs, before moving to another coaching job in 2005.
+Ragsdale served as assistant coach with the Stanford Cardinal in 2004, working with the defensive backs, before joining the Minnesota Duluth Bulldogs as offensive coordinator in 2005.

 Personal life

-Ragsdale is the president and founder of Exclusive Insurance Brokerage, a life insurance general agency located in Westlake Village, California..
+Ragsdale is the president and founder of Exclusive Insurance Brokerage, a life insurance general agency located in Westlake Village, California.
+He is also an amateur golfer, and has competed in the U.S. Mid-Amateur.